Detection of quantum entanglement across the event horizon: State discrimination

 \section{State discrimination}

-We have demonstrated that, for wave packets with nonvanishing asymptotic tails, the state accessible to Rob can differ between the separable and entangled scenarios.
-Suppose now that Rob wishes to determine whether the state he observes is a thermal state or part of an entangled pair.
+We have demonstrated that, for wave packets with nonvanishing asymptotic tails, the state accessible to Rob can differ between the separable and entangled scenarios specified above.
+Suppose now that Rob wishes to determine which of these two preparations was used.
 This task reduces to distinguishing between two equiprobable mixed quantum states.
 However, due to fundamental limitations imposed by quantum mechanics, nonorthogonal states cannot be perfectly distinguishable \cite{NielsenChuang2010}.
 To address this problem, various optimal measurement strategies have been developed, depending on the chosen criterion.
 The two most commonly used distinguishability techniques are: unambiguous state discrimination and minimum error state discrimination \cite{Bergou2004}.
 In what follows, we restrict ourselves to the latter approach.

 To discriminate between two given states, we may apply an arbitrary quantum measurement to the system.
-Without loss of generality, we can restrict our attention to a dichotomic POVM, whose outcome is a binary value distinguishing the two states.
+Without loss of generality, we can restrict our attention to a dichotomic positive-operator-valued measure (POVM), whose outcome is a binary value distinguishing the two states.
 The minimum error probability $p_{\mathrm{e},\mathrm{min}}$ achievable by optimizing over all such measurements is given by the Helstrom bound, which depends on the trace distance between the corresponding density matrices \cite{Helstrom1976}.

 In general, obtaining an analytical expression for the trace distance is challenging, so the Helstrom bound is often approximated using other distinguishability measures.
 For our purposes, fidelity offers a convenient alternative \cite{Weedbrook2012}.
 For single-mode Gaussian states with identical first moments, described by covariance matrices $\sigma$ and $\sigma_\mathrm{s}$, the fidelity is given by \cite{Scutaru1998, Nha2005, Olivares2006, Holevo1975}: